github-linguist/linguist/CONTRIBUTING.md

 1. Add an entry for your language to [`languages.yml`][languages].
 Omit the `language_id` field for now.
 1. Add a syntax-highlighting grammar for your language using: `script/add-grammar https://github.com/JaneSmith/MyGrammar`
   This command will analyze the grammar and, if no problems are found, add it to the repository.
-If problems are found, please report these problems to the grammar maintainer as you will not be able to add the grammar if problems are found.
+If problems are found, please report them to the grammar maintainer as you will not be able to add the grammar if problems are found.
   **Please only add grammars that have [one of these licenses][licenses].**
 1. Add samples for your language to the [samples directory][samples] in the correct subdirectory.
 1. Add a `language_id` for your language using `script/set-language-ids`.
   **You should only ever need to run `script/set-language-ids --update`.
 Anything other than this risks breaking GitHub search :cry:**
-1. Open a pull request, linking to a [GitHub search result](https://github.com/search?utf8=%E2%9C%93&q=extension%3Aboot+NOT+nothack&type=Code&ref=searchresults) showing in-the-wild usage.
+1. Open a pull request, linking to a [GitHub search results](https://github.com/search?utf8=%E2%9C%93&q=extension%3Aboot+NOT+nothack&type=Code&ref=searchresults) showing in-the-wild usage.
-  Please state clearly the license covering the code in the samples, and if possible, link to the original source of the samples.
+  Please state clearly the license covering the code in the samples.
+Link directly to the original source if possible.

 In addition, if your new language defines an extension that's already listed in [`languages.yml`][languages] (such as `.foo`) then sometimes a few more steps will need to be taken: